 Hometown: Agate, Colo.
 Alma Mater: Regis University

-Tae'lor Purdy-Korell completed her third season as an assistant women's basketball coach at Concordia University in 2017-18.
+Tae'lor Purdy-Korell completed her fourth season as an assistant women's basketball coach at Concordia University in 2018-19.
 The 2016-17 season marked her first as a full-time assistant on head coach Drew Olson's staff.

 Purdy-Korell put together a distinguished playing career at Regis University in Denver, Colo.
 Named the 2014 Regis Women’s Athlete of the Year, Tae’lor earned first team all-Rocky Mountain Athletic Conference three times and received honorable mention All-America recognition while competing at the NCAA Division II level.
 She averaged 21.8 points and 10.2 rebounds per game her senior season and earned numerous additional honors, including selection to all-region and Capital One Academic All-America/All-District teams.
 In 2015 Tae’lor received the Sportswoman of Colorado College Basketball award.